compose-dev/compose/README.md

 - Build internal tools with just backend code using our SDKs for Python and TypeScript.
 - Use and share those tools via your team's Compose web dashboard.

-Here's a simple tool that displays a table of users from your database:
+Here's a simple tool that displays a table of users from your database in 9 lines of code:

 #### TypeScript
 ```typescript